LiamMorgan/Python-projects/README.md

 # Python-projects
-Small set of python projects
+Small set of Python projects, made using IDLE, and Python 3.